 Implementing a thorough and consistent inspection program brings numerous benefits:

-• Cost Savings: Preventive maintenance is cheaper than emergency repairs and extends equipment life.
+- Cost Savings: Ensuring maintenance with a preventive maintenance log is cheaper than emergency repairs and extends equipment life.

-• Improved Safety: Regular inspections ensure that all safety mechanisms are functioning, protecting your team.
+- Improved Safety: Regular machine safety inspections ensure that all safety mechanisms are functioning, protecting your team.

 Common Challenges in Heavy Equipment Inspection